by Jadranko Tomic-Bobas, Managing Hotline Attorney

 Once a request has been submitted, the public body has five days to respond or issue a notice extending the time for responding to the request up to 10 additional business days.
 If the request is denied, it must be given in writing, state the reason for the denial, and must give notice of the right to appeal.

-If you have any question on the Michigan FOIA, please contact the Legal Hotline for Michigan Seniors at 800.347.5297 and our hotline attorneys will be happy to answer your questions.
+If you have any questions on the Michigan FOIA, please contact the Legal Hotline for Michigan Seniors at 800.347.5297 and our hotline attorneys will be happy to answer your questions.